agcappo/SupplyChainAssetPricing/README.md

 Then, running our python backend code in the jupyter _"FirmFeatures_Calculations.ipynb"_ (located in "Data" folder) produces a _"features.csv"_ file of the panel data of all NYSE, AMEX, and NASDAQ traded stocks in the user-specified date range.  <br>

 We document detailed formulas and variable names [here](https://docs.google.com/spreadsheets/d/1L9-sw4nrinA3j_lgsoJaKbawV0w-DLHXKzcfsmd6dGM/edit?usp=sharing).

+## Code

+_GNN code.ipynb_ is a self-contained jupyter notebook that implements our model in the paper.